 I can feel their frustration.
 I have been blessed….or cursed…with great hearing.
 I can be two rooms away, and still hear the metallic plink, or the liquid plop.
 Just as I go in to see if there is a way to stop it, the dripping stops.
 I think, “Good.
 Most of the liquid is finally drained.”
 I go back about my business when….

 My mind then wanders back to my scenario, to the moment when the lightbulb goes off in their head.
-They have been looking for a way to get back at that nasty neighbor who has been giving them such a hard time.
+They have been looking for a way to get back at that nasty neighbor.
 Maybe they could rig up a drip system outside this neighbor’s window.
 Hmmm……..